 Find & Replace

 Enable or disable Nova’s access to the macOS global find pasteboard.
 If checked, enables Nova to pre-fill the find field with text that you have copied from another application.
-Some users prefer to turn this off to due to privacy or security concerns.
+Some users prefer to turn this off due to privacy or security concerns.

 A list of patterns to be matched against files and folder names.
 Matched files will be ignored by find and indexing operations.
 By default, this list contains a few well-known hidden or ephemeral file types that generally serve no purpose being displayed in Nova’s file browser.
 You can create your own list as desired.